<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=735190889966745&amp;ev=PageView&amp;noscript=1">

 • 10 - Goodbyes and clean up

-In addition to planning out your party's flow, you should create a party-preparation schedule for yourself.
+In addition to planning your party's flow, you should create a party-preparation schedule for yourself.
 Take your checklist from step two and assign each item a timeframe for completion.
-Do preplanning way in advance, shop for supplies a couple of weeks out, clean, decorate, and pick up fresh groceries a few days beforehand.
+Do pre-planning, shop for supplies a few weeks out, clean, decorate, and pick up fresh groceries a few days beforehand.

 5. Use Your Space Creatively

-6. How Do You Host a Great Get Together?
+7. How Do You Host a Great Get-Together?
 Ask For Help!

 Fun-Friendly Apartments Ready For You